Internal Revenue Code: Progressivity of the 1954 Code

-With respect to the federal income tax on individuals, the 1954 Code imposed a progressive tax with 24 income brackets applying to tax rates ranging from 20% to 91%.
-For example, the following is a schedule showing the federal marginal income tax rate imposed on each level of taxable income of a single (unmarried) individual under the 1954 Code:
+With respect to the federal income tax on individuals, the 1954 Code imposed a progressive tax rate structure with 24 marginal brackets ranging from 20% to 91%.
+Although the highest marginal rates exceeded 90%, various deductions, exclusions, and preferential tax treatments affected taxpayers' effective tax rates.
+For example, the following is a schedule showing the federal marginal income tax rate imposed on each level of taxable income for a single (unmarried) individual under the 1954 Code: